-About Christie Lake Camp
+About Christie Lake Camp:

 All children should have the chance to experience the beauty of the natural world – to swim in a lake, paddle a canoe, and sit by a campfire.
-Every year, almost 400 children and youth aged 9 - 15 attend two weeks of summer camp at the picturesque 88-acre camp near Perth.
+Every year, almost 400 children and youth aged 9 - 15 attend two weeks of summer camp at our picturesque 88-acre camp near Perth.

 On the surface, our summer program resembles that of many other camps.
 The difference is that our programs are specifically designed to meet the needs of children living in poverty.
 Exceptional staff ratios allow for hours of dedicated behaviour management, all activities are geared towards the development of physical and socio-emotional skills, and our programs are fully subsidized for families living in low-income.